-Sign #2: Using Natural Imagery
+Sign #2: Using natural imagery

-Just as companies can easily say the right thing, they can easily show you the right thing.
+Just as companies can easily say the right thing, they can also easily show you the right thing.
 Trees, butterflies, bunnies, blue skies, and a farmer’s tractor – these are seductive images used to portray an eco-friendly business.
 Another common deceitful trick is using earth colors, such as blues, greens, and browns.

-Like with the use of vague terms and slogans, you need to look for the evidence.
+Like with the use of vague terms and slogans, you need to look for evidence.
 Does the imagery used help businesses communicate their sustainable initiatives, or is it just surface-level aesthetics?

-Sign #3: A Lack of Transparency and Proof
+Sign #3: A Lack of transparency and proof

 Check the label, product description, or website for information about the brand’s environmental impact and what initiatives they’re involved in.
 A company that’s genuinely working hard to minimize its environmental impact will tell you.
 If there’s no disclosed information or a lack of information, steer clear of that brand.

 You also need to look for proof.
 Sustainability certification schemes are there to provide third-party assurance that a company’s green claims are true.
 Credible industry-wide certifications include: